JOIN THE CIVICS 2022 SUMMER INSTITUTE

 Sign up ASAP to reserve your spot in these year-long, supported programs which help each teacher realize the best in instructional methods, current and relevant content, and classroom protocols to honor diverse viewpoints.
 If you have ever felt a disconnect between subject, student, and instruction, please join us.
 These programs will help you provide the essential tools for student collaboration, curiosity, joy, and rigor for student success.

-Significant focus will be paid on equipping teachers to realize a student-centered classroom which transforms students into rising scholars with a voice and perspective all their own.
+Significant focus will be paid on equipping teachers to realize a student-centered classroom and human centered design which transforms students into rising scholars with a voice and perspective all their own.

 Focus on One of Three Great Projects